Top 10 Banned Cards in Magic: The Gathering (for Commander)

 CMC (Converted Mana Cost): 8

 Sundering Titan needs a whopping eight mana, but as a colorless creature, he fits in any deck and arrives with a sturdy 7/10 (seven power and ten toughness).
-More than that, when he both enters and leaves the field, you choose a basic land type and destroy all of those lands.
+More than that, when he both enters and leaves the field, you choose a basic land of each type and destroy those lands.

-This absolutely decimates single and two-color decks, practically ensuring your victory, and since it can activate more than once, you can eventually eradicate two opposing land types (and your own if you're not careful).
+This devastates multi-color decks running cards like "Overgrown Tomb" with multiple types, and since it activates on both entry and exit, you can possible nuke up to ten lends!
 Titan's high cost may seem to balance his power, but remember that cards like "Elvish Piper" and "Defense of the Heart" can field creatures without paying their mana costs, making it easy to gimmick him into play.

 9. Sylvan Primordial